enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/security.rst

 JQM comes with two "ready to use" client libraries - one directly connecting to the central database, the other to the client web service API.

-The web service client has a straightforwards use of SSL and authentication - it must be provided a truststore, and either a user/password or a client certificate store.
+The web service client has a straightforward use of SSL and authentication - it must be provided a trust store, and either a user/password or a client certificate store.

 The direct to database client does not use authentication - it has after all access to the whole database, so it would be rather ridiculous.
 It has however a gotcha: file retrieval (log files as well as business files created by jobs) can only be done through the simple web service API.
 Therefore, the client also needs auth data.
 As it has access to the database, it will create a temporary user with 24 hours validity for this use on its own.
-As far as SSL is concerned, it must be provided a trustore too (or else will use system default stores). **This is only necessary if the file retrieval abilities are to be used inside a SSL environment** - otherwise, this client library does not use the web services API at all.
+As far as SSL is concerned, it must be provided a trust store too (or else will use system default stores). **This is only necessary if the file retrieval abilities are to be used inside a SSL environment** - otherwise, this client library does not use the web services API at all.

 File retrieval specific protection